Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 See [XACML policy](../../../../../authorization/guide/xacml) and [policy editor](../../../../development/configuration/authorization) for details.
 Most apps allow this by default by the current template.

-## Trigger the instantiation of the receiving app
+## Trigger the instantiation of application B

-The instantiation of the receiving application is done with an api call to the running receiving application.
+The instantiation of application B is done with an api call to the running B application.
 The content of the call will be the new instance object, which will look something like
 this: